itscomputers/friday-the-13th/README.md

 # friday-the-13th
-static page to find the next friday the 13th
+find out when the next friday the 13th will happen!!